What are the Best Scooters for 5 and 6 Year Olds?

 Best Two Wheel Scooter

-It has 120 mm wheel at the front and 100mm at the back and ABEC 5 bearings which give a fast, smooth ride.
-The bigger the wheel the faster you can go without lots of kicks so the 120mm wheel (which is larger than standard) means it's a great for scooter for cruising for younger school age children.
+The 120mm front wheel and rear 100mm give a fast, smooth ride.
+The bigger the wheel the faster you go with fewer kicks needed to pick up speed so the 120mm wheel (which is larger than standard 100mm wheels) is a great for scooter for cruising for younger school age children.
 The wheels are made of polyurethane and are very durable.

 JD Bug Original Street Scooter

-Best 3 Wheel Scooter
+3 Wheel Scooters

 Read an indepth analysis of the maxi micro on our 3 wheel scooters for older children page.